-EFR32ZG23 Wireless SoC Family Data Sheet
+EFR32ZG23 Z-Wave Gecko Wireless SoC Family Data Sheet

 The EFR32ZG23 Z-Wave SoC is an ideal solution for sub-GHz "Internet of Things" for smart home, security, lighting and building automation.
-The high-performance sub-GHz radio provides long range capabilities and is not susceptible to 2.4 GHz interference from 2.4 GHz technologies like Wi-Fi.
+The high-performance sub-GHz radio provides long range and is not susceptible to 2.4 GHz interference from 2.4 GHz technologies like Wi-Fi.